How Many National Parks Are There?

 The National Park Service (NPS)

-We wouldn’t have amazing places like Big Bend or the home of FDR if it wasn’t for the NPS.
+We wouldn’t have amazing places like Big Bend or the home of FDR if it wasn’t for the National Park Service.
 The NPS was established in 1916 and is headquartered in Washington, D.C.
-Its mission is to “preserve unimpaired the natural and cultural resources and values of the national park system for the enjoyment, education, and inspiration of this and future generations.”

 Here, we’ll break down the different types of places managed in the national park system by the NPS and provide a few examples of each.